comyar/CZWeatherKit/README.md

     pod "CZWeatherKit"
 ```

-and run `pod install'.
+and run `pod install`.
 If you're not using Cocoa Pods, add the `CZWeatherKit` directory to your project (but maybe you should really consider Cocoa Pods).

 ### Requirements